We all long for thick, glossy hair but what if yours is a little on the thin side?

 7. Don’t skip conditioner

 Not using conditioner can leave to dehydrated hair which becomes brittle and damaged over time.
 Sally-Anne suggests a lightweight conditioner that contains panthenol and glycerine that moisturise and keep fragile hair strong.
 We love Bumble & Bumble Seaweed Conditioner.
+Add in a volumising product to your repertoire too, like Hairburst Volume & Growth Elixir with UV Protection.

 8. If you’re worried, see a trichologist